It's not about physical vs. digital games, it's about ownership(popcar.bearblog.dev)

 HN Discussion:

-• Regulation should require true ownership rights for purchased digital goods
+• Regulation should enforce true ownership rights for digital purchases including transfer and permanent access